Galton board

-The Galton board, also known as the Galton box or quincunx or bean machine, is a device invented by Sir Francis Galton to demonstrate the central limit theorem, in particular that with sufficient sample size the binomial distribution approximates a normal distribution.
-Among its applications, it afforded insight into regression to the mean or "reversion to mediocrity".
+The Galton board, also known as the Galton box or quincunx or bean machine (or incorrectly Dalton board), is a device invented by Francis Galton to demonstrate the central limit theorem, in particular that with sufficient sample size the binomial distribution approximates a normal distribution.

+Galton designed it to illustrate his idea of regression to the mean, which he called "reversion to mediocrity" and made part of his eugenist ideology.

 Description

 The Galton board consists of a vertical board with interleaved rows of pegs.
 Beads are dropped from the top and, when the device is level, bounce either left or right as they hit the pegs.
 Eventually they are collected into bins at the bottom, where the height of bead columns accumulated in the bins approximate a bell curve.
 Overlaying Pascal's triangle onto the pins shows the number of different paths that can be taken to get to each bin.

 Large-scale working models of this device created by Charles and Ray Eames can be seen in the Mathematica: A World of Numbers... and Beyond exhibits permanently on view at the Boston Museum of Science, the New York Hall of Science, or the Henry Ford Museum.
 The Ford Museum machine was displayed at the IBM Pavilion during 1964-65 New York World's Fair, later appearing at Pacific Science Center in Seattle.
 Another large-scale version is displayed in the lobby of Index Fund Advisors in Irvine, California.

 Boards can be constructed for other distributions by changing the shape of the pins or biasing them towards one direction, and even bimodal boards are possible.
 A board for the log-normal distribution (common in many natural processes, particularly biological ones), which uses isosceles triangles of varying widths to 'multiply' the distance the bead travels instead of fixed sizes steps which would 'sum', was constructed by Jacobus Kapteyn while studying and popularizing the statistics of the log-normal in order to help visualize it and demonstrate its plausibility.
 As of 1963, it was preserved in the University of Groningen.
 There is also an improved log-normal machine that uses skewed triangles whose right sides are longer, and thus avoiding shifting the median of the beads to the left.